New York Says #MeToo to Stronger Sexual Harassment Protections: A Summary of Action Items for Employers

 - Effective July 11, 2018, the New York State law will prohibit employers from entering into agreements that require the employee to submit sexual harassment claims to mandatory binding arbitration.
 Arbitration provisions that are included as part of a collective bargaining agreement, however, are excluded from this prohibition.
 Employers asking “can New York State require this?” may have that question answered by the Supreme Court sometime before the end of June.
 Until then, employers should prepare to eliminate these provisions from their agreements.

-- Also effective July 11, 2018, employers may not include confidentiality provisions in their severance and settlement agreements relating to sexual harassment claims unless the employee consents.
-An employer must provide the employee with 21 days to consider whether to consent to the confidentiality provision, and 7 days to revoke their consent (similar to what is required when employers seek a release of age discrimination claims under federal law from an employee 40 years or older).
+- Also effective July 11, 2018, employers may not include confidentiality provisions in certain severance and settlement agreements that relate to or release sexual harassment claims unless the inclusion of such a provision is the employee's preference.
+An employer must provide the employee with 21 days to consider whether to agree to the inclusion of the confidentiality provision, and 7 days thereafter to revoke their consent.
+Although there is no additional guidance on this provision yet, it appears that - unlike the procedure for releasing OWBPA claims - the parties must wait for the 21-day period to elapse before the employee's consent can be effective.

 - Existing agreements will not be impacted by this new restriction.